glowiak/pkg-tools/README.txt

 # pkg-tools 1.5 update
 1.5 is minor bugfix update for pkg-tools, that makes possible installing packages in chroot, it will be useful, when pkg-tools-based distro will be ready.

+# pkg-tools-based distro is NEAR
+I added some more dev-bin packages for daily use:
+-kernel54-dev-bin: Linux 5.4 Kernel and Headers
+-kernelfw-dev-bin: Linux Kernel Firmware
+-xorgapps-dev-bin: Xorg apps like xterm or twm
+Any suggestions of name of new distro?

+# Installing Xorg with pkg-tools
+Install 'xorg-dev-bin' and 'xorgapps-dev-bin' packages with btw.
+Optionally you can download and install it manually, but this isn't recommended.